 Can I swim/bathe at Kareri Lake

-Definitely, as long as you are careful.
+As long as you are careful.
 Do not attempt to take selfies while you do ( read this ) and remember not to use soap.
-Most soaps are non-biodegradable and go against our Leave No Trace philosophy .
+Most soaps are non-biodegradable and go against my Leave No Trace philosophy.

 What shoes are best for this trek

 We recommend shoes with less flex and a stiffer outsole.
 The trail is rocky and shoes/boots with less flex and stiffer sole will help keep your feet more comfortable.
-Quechua Forclaz 100 High ( read our complete review ) make a good companion for this trek.
+Quechua Forclaz 100 High make a good companion for this trek.

 Can I trek to Kareri lake with children

 This is a difficult question to answer.
 We have seen school children from Dharamshala trekking up this trail on a school outing.
-Yet, we have also seen school children turning back before the midway point as they were to tired or not feeling well.
+Yet, we have also seen schoolchildren turning back before the midway point as they were too tired or not feeling well.
 If you do have to trek with children make sure it is not their first Himalayan trek.
 Take them on other shorter hikes first.
-Triund , Guna Devi temple and around Dharamkot make excellent starter children-friendly treks.
-Another strategy that works is to take an overnight break near the second tea shop ( see GPS logs ).
+Triund, Guna Devi temple and around Dharamkot are excellent children-friendly treks.
+Another strategy that works is to take an overnight break near the second tea shop (download GPS logs).
 This place has an excellent camping ground next to the gurgling Nyund stream.

 Can this trek be combined with other treks